 Elizabeth Slade – Montessori in Action: Building Resilient Montessori Schools

-The conversation will be moderated by Dr. Mira Debs (Diverse Families, Desirable Schools: Public Montessori in the Era of School Choice).
-The session will introduce these cutting-edge books to the community, discuss the process of getting books about Montessori education published (through traditional publishers – both academic and trade – as well as through self-publishing) and offer time for audience questions.
-All are welcome!
+The conversation was moderated by Dr. Mira Debs (Diverse Families, Desirable Schools: Public Montessori in the Era of School Choice).
+The session introduced these cutting-edge books to the community, discussed the process of getting books about Montessori education published (through traditional publishers, both academic and trade, as well as through self-publishing and offered time for audience questions.

 Meet the Authors

 Mariana Bissonnette (she/her) is an early childhood educator with AMI Montessori teaching credentials for ages 0-6 and has extensive work with children and parents as a parenting coach and classroom teacher.
 After seeing a gap between parents and early childhood educators in the first years of life, Mariana founded a community program, PEACE (Parent Education and Child Empowerment) to connect with parents through life’s earliest and most critical stage of development.
 In this program, Mariana has worked with over 1400 families with 0-18 month infants with in-home visits, drop-in support groups and parenting workshops and has parented two of her own.
 Mariana was born, raised, and is currently residing in the San Francisco Bay Area with her husband (AMI 3-18 educator), two children and dog.
 Babies Build Toddlers is Mariana’s first book, which she self-published in December 2020.